pagopa/developer-portal/apps/chatbot/README.md

 Before creating your virtual environment, install [Miniconda](https://docs.anaconda.com/miniconda/#quick-command-line-install) and [Poetry](https://python-poetry.org/docs/main#installation) on your device.

-Successively, create your virtual conda environment as:
+Once you are ready, create your virtual conda environment:

     conda create -n chatbot python=3.12 -y
     conda activate chatbot

-In the end, install the requirements doing:
+In the end, install the requirements:

     poetry install

 ## Set python path

 The working directory is `/developer-portal/apps/chatbot`.
-So, to set the `PYTHONPATH` to the workdirectory, simply do:
+So, to set the `PYTHONPATH` to the such path, simply do:

     export PYTHONPATH=$PWD